hkbakke/zfssnap/README.md

 * `zol:zfs-snap:label=[str]`: Identifies the label of the snapshot.
 * `zol:zfs-snap=[true|false]`: Toggle snapshots for all labels on a file system.
 Equals `true` if not set.
+  Note that disabling snapshots for a file system using properties will automatically delete all existing snapshots on the next run for that label or file system.
 * `zol:zfs-snap:<label>=[true|false]`: Toggle snapshots for a specific label.
   Equals `true` if not set.
 Overrides the global property.
 * `zol:zfs-snap:keep=[int]`: Override the `keep` value for a file system.